 Enrollment Policies

 Campus-wide, when a student enrolls in a UCSD course, they acknowledge and accept the posted days and times of all scheduled course components, including the final exam.
-A student who gets and remains enrolled after the course syllabus has been issued acknowledges and accepts the policies and protocols detailed in the course syllabus, no matter the date and time when they enrolled in the class.
-A student who is unable to commit to the entire course for any reason is expected to drop the course within the allowable timeframe outlined in the posted campus information.
-Please be aware that although WebReg will allow a student to enroll in courses that conflict in any way, the campus considers it the student's responsibility to avoid doing so, as it may compromise academic success.
-A student may contact instructors to request accommodations to account for the conflict, but instructors are not required to grant them.
-If you are not able to enroll in a course but are interested in the course content, you may consider requesting permission to audit the course.
+A student who gets and remains enrolled after the standard enrollment period has ended acknowledges and accepts the policies and protocols for the course, even if they enroll at some point after instruction has begun (instructors are not required to make exceptions for students who enroll after the start of the course).
+A student who is unable to commit to the entire course and final exam policies for any reason is expected to drop the course within the allowable timeframe outlined in the posted campus information.

 Late Adds